ostrolucky/stdinho/README.md

 * HTTP.
 Most universal network output.
 * Async = non-blocking.
 Yes, in PHP.
 * Cross-platform.
 Linux/MacOS/Windows.
-* Buffers to temp directory.
-Automatically gets rid of this bufer on close.
+* Buffers to temp before client is connected, so no time between is wasted
+* Shows detailed progress of stdin stream and progress of downloading by clients
 * Detects MIME type and attaches it to HTTP response automatically.
 Streaming video?
 Browser detects it and plays it immediately.
-* Shows detailed progress of stdin stream and progress of downloading by clients

 ## Configuration